AdityaLab/FOIL/README.md

 </div>

 :triangular_flag_on_post:**News** (2024.06)  We are in the process of finalizing the code and will release it by July 14.
+## Requirements
+Dependencies can be installed using the following file: newtimelib_environment.yml
 ## Citation

 If you find this repo useful, please cite our paper.